renaissance-publishing/renaissance/content/chapters/34-alternate-rules.md

 In the real world, there was an era when early firearms coexisted with (steel-prod) crossbows and plate armor, without being clearly superior to the one or completing negating the other; these early, muzzle-loading, smooth-bored, ball-firing black-powder weapons are not wildly disruptive if introduced to a world that already has crossbows and seige weapons.
 But the Emerald Plane also has alchemists, blacksmiths, clock-makers, mages and engineers skilled enough to produce an alchemically powered golem-arm; it's certainly not *impossible* that some of these smiths could have developed more advanced guns, decades or centuries ahead of when those weapons where introduced on Earth.

-However, unlike Chandra's golem-arm, innovations like the metal cartridge, the breach-loading weapon, the rifled barrel and the pointed bullet are all easily replicated once understood—and any one of them, certainly several of them taken together, could radically alter the balance of power on two continents, should one army suddenly field them.
+However, unlike Chandra's golem-arm, innovations like the metal cartridge, the breach-loading weapon, the rifled barrel and the pointed bullet are all easily replicated once understood — and any one of them, certainly several of them taken together, could radically alter the balance of power on two continents, should one army suddenly field them.

 So, here, we present, as a separate alternate rule from Guns, *Advanced* Firearms.
-Advanced firearms are listed separately, and require a GM's separate approval, because they have the potential to take over a game, and to radically alter the setting; while in principle not wildly better than any other Cost: High item, the innovations given here are far more replicable once understood, and represent astonishing leaps in military technology that could totally change the face of warfare should they escape a character's hands—which many GMs may not wish to deal with.
+Advanced firearms are listed separately, and require a GM's separate approval, because they have the potential to take over a game, and to radically alter the setting; while in principle not wildly better than any other Cost: High item, the innovations given here are far more replicable once understood, and represent astonishing leaps in military technology that could totally change the face of warfare should they escape a character's hands — which many GMs may not wish to deal with.

 ### Rules